Results from Past Seasons

 6. Ball or puck?

 Ball.
-Specifically, the nice low-bounce street hockey balls from Winnwell.
-We use the orange ones in the summer and the yellow ones in the fall.
-(By the way, we will put out extra balls to warm up with before the game.
-Please do not bring your own; it just adds unnecessary confusion when we go to collect them after warmups.)
+Specifically, the nice reduced-bounce orange street hockey balls from Winnwell.
+We will put out extra balls to warm up with before the game.
+Please do not bring your own; it just adds unnecessary confusion when we go to collect them after warmups.

 7. Is there a referee?